PaddlePaddle/PaddleOCR/doc/doc_en/quickstart_en.md

   ['PAIN', 0.990372]
   ```

-If you need to use the 2.0 model, please specify the parameter `--version 2.0`, paddleocr uses the 2.1 model by default.
+If you need to use the 2.0 model, please specify the parameter `--version PP-OCR`, paddleocr uses the 2.1 model by default(`--versioin PP-OCRv2`).
 More whl package usage can be found in [whl package](./whl_en.md)
 <a name="212-multi-language-model"></a>

 #### 2.1.2 Multi-language Model